-Now to honor her accomplishment and the accomplishments of modern heroines, the National Rifle Association bestows the prestigious Sybil Ludington Women’s Freedom Award in her name.
+This national award is in honor of the brave woman, Sybil Ludington, who in 1777, galloped on her horse one night to rally troops against the British.
+Now to honor her accomplishment and the accomplishments of modern heroines, the NRA bestows the prestigious Sybil Ludington Women’s Freedom Award in her name.

 Ms. Marion P. Hammer has influenced many in her fight to preserve Second Amendment freedoms.
 To honor her pioneering spirit, the National Rifle Association bestows the Marion P. Hammer Women of Distinction Award in her name.

 NRA's Law Enforcement Officer of the Year Award was established in 1993 and recognizes an exceptional act or service by a law enforcement officer.
 Nominations are accepted from anyone having knowledge of the nominee's actions.

 For more information about the Sybil Ludington Women's Freedom Award, please email [email protected].